-This device complies with part 15 of the FCC Rules and Industry Canada licence exempt RSS-247 standard.
+This device complies with part 15 of the FCC Rules and contains license-exempt transmitter/receiver that comply with Innovation, Science and Economic Development Canada's license-exempt RSSs.
 Operations is subject to the following two conditions (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.

-FCC ID: 2ADBKX1V

-IC: 740A-X1V

-CAN ICES-3 (B)/NMB-3 (B)
+FCC ID : 2ADBKX2Y IC : 740A-X2Y CAN ICES-3 (B)/NMB-3 (B)

-Brand name : YAMAHA Product name : X1V Meter
+Brand name : YAMAHA Model no. : X2Y Manufacturer name : YAMAHA MOTOR CO., LTD.

-Model no.: X1V00

-Manufacturer name: YAMAHA MOTOR CO., LTD.